If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Leftovers

 The unused overworld sprites, unused tiles, and unseen areas all make a return from Red and Blue, unsurprisingly completely untouched.
-The only exception concerns Koga's original spriteset, which in Yellow goes completely unseen, as there Koga now uses the male Silph worker spriteset.
+One of the few exceptions is Koga's original overworld spriteset, as Koga in Yellow uses the male Silph worker spriteset instead.

 Game Freak Tiles